 You may volunteer to participate in Nipissing University research projects listed in the SONA system.
 Each SONA study will describe what you will be doing and how many credits you will earn.
-Generally, longer research participation time gives you more SONA credits and more course bonus points.
+More participation time earns you more SONA credits and more course bonus points.
 For example, 1 hour of research = 1 credit which represents a 1% bonus in this course.
 Research studies are accessed via an online system called SONA.
 To use this system, you first must enroll.
 Follow this link for details and instructions.

-FYI: During the term, I am given no information about your SONA credits.
-After classes end, the SONA administrator sends me a table of student names with their SONA credit number.
+FYI: After classes end, the SONA administrator sends me a table of student names with their SONA credits.